Processes

 }

-In this example the $MAX
+In this example, $MAX

+is a Nextflow variable that must be defined elsewhere in the pipeline script.
 Nextflow replaces it with the actual value before executing the script.
-Instead, the $DB
+Meanwhile, $DB

 Tip

-Alternatively you can use the Shell block definition which allows a script to contain both Bash and Nextflow variables without having to escape the first.
+Alternatively, you can use the Shell block definition, which allows a script to contain both Bash and Nextflow variables without having to escape the first.

 Scripts à la carte

-process perlStuff {
+process perlTask {

 """